 MS-DOS utility that displays protocol statistics and current TCP/IP connections using NBT.

 One common way of using netsh is to reset the TCP/IP in Windows 2k/XP

 Type this in Run or DOS Window – “netsh int ip reset”

-DOS command used to show both local and remote MAC addresses.
+DOS command is used to show both local and remote MAC addresses.
 When run with no parameters (ie. getmac) it displays MAC addresses for the local system.
 When run with the /s parameter (eg. getmac /s \\foo) it displays MAC addresses for the remote computer.
 When the /v parameter is used, it also displays the associated connection name and network adapter name.

 Find All Active/Used IP Addresses on Your Network

-There is a really neat way that you can quite easily find all active/used IP Addresses on your network without the need for any third party applications or worse, pinging each IP Address individually.
+There is a really neat way that you can quite easily find all active/used IP Addresses on your network without the need for any third-party applications or worse, pinging each IP Address individually.

 Open the Command Prompt and type in the following: